-Following the initial three lessons in which the lecturer will introduce the structure and aims of scientific writing and the search methods for scientific publications, the course will continue with the following tasks:
+In the first three class meetings the lecturer will introduce the structure and aims of scientific writing and the search methods for scientific publications.
+Then the course will progress as follows:

-Task #1: Prior to each class, students will read a review paper in a specific area of facial emotional expressions from a leading source.
+Task 1: Prior to each class, students will read a review paper from a leading source in the area of judgment and decision making.

-Task #2 Students will form groups of 4 students each, which once during the course will be responsible for leading the discussion in class by preparing 10-20 questions for discussion regarding the various aspects of the paper, including questions regarding integration and comprehension.
+Task 2: Students will form groups of four, which will be responsible (once during the course) for leading the discussion in class by preparing 10-20 questions for discussion regarding the various aspects of the paper, including questions regarding integration and comprehension.
 General questions may be asked such as: What is the main scientific question that the authors are trying to answer?
 How did this question come about historically as mentioned in the Introduction?
 What are the current research directions?